youwol/flux-view/README.md

 When working with array of domain data **flux-view** provides the function **children**.
 This function is similar to **attr$** and **child$** defined above but add an extra piece of logic to avoid flushing all the children and re-rendering them all each time a new array is emitted.
-The library provide 2 policies for such case:
+The library provides 2 policies for such case:
--    ReplaceChildrenPolicy: when a new array of domains data is emitted, only new elements are created, previous elements that are not part of the new array are removed.
+-    **ReplaceChildrenPolicy**: when a new array of domains data is emitted, only new elements are created, previous elements that are not part of the new array are removed.
 Element comparison is by default references comparison (valid if domain data are immutables), but a custom function can provided.
--   AppendOnlyPolicy: when a new array of domains data is emitted, corresponding DOM elements are appended, no replacements, no deletions.
+-   **AppendOnlyPolicy**: when a new array of domains data is emitted, corresponding DOM elements are always appended, no replacements, no deletions.

 The reader can find more information in the [documentation](https://youwol.github.io/flux-view/dist/docs/modules/children_.html#children_-1).